RochaEverton/ETHkipu-Project1-NFT/README.md

-# 🎨 ETH Kipu NFT on Sepolia Network
+# 🎨 NFT on Sepolia Network

 This repository demonstrates the creation, deployment, and minting of an **ERC-721 NFT** on the **Sepolia testnet**, using: